-1 masking as compared to jurisdictions with no masking?
-2 So, you know, the classic example would be California 3 and Florida.
-Have you seen COVID transmissions 4 decrease in California because of mandatory masking?
-Yeah, again, so this is a huge other wide body of 5 A 6 literature and fraught with all sorts of methodological and statistical problems, but what work there is out 7 there, there is no difference with regards to masking.
-8 9 You know, I think people can know that intuitively.
-10 Like we've had in Canada all of these mask mandates for 15 -- yeah, probably 15, 16 months before Omicron hit, 11 and then, you know, it just blew through the society, 12 didn't make any difference.
-13

-14 I think intuitively no, but when we do ecological studies, which, again, have all sorts of methodological 15 problems, I would argue that the evidence shows that 16 17 there is no effect on transmission.
-And the best ones are, you know, looking at the different states, because 18 19 you have 50 different states or Europe, because you have a similar health care systems, relatively similar 20 21 population, things like that.
-And, no, I would argue 22 that it does not.

-Q Dr. has stated that every country that has imposed masking has experienced decreased transmission of COVID.
-Do you disagree with him?

-26 A Yeah, I don't know what that assertion is based on.
+- masking as compared to jurisdictions with no masking?
+1 2 So, you know, the classic example would be California 3 and Florida.
+Have you seen COVID transmissions decrease in California because of mandatory masking?
+4 Yeah, again, so this is a huge other wide body of 5 6 literature and fraught with all sorts of methodological 7 and statistical problems, but what work there is out there, there is no difference with regards to masking.
+8 You know, I think people can know that intuitively.
+9 Like we've had in Canada all of these mask mandates for 10 11 15 -- yeah, probably 15, 16 months before Omicron hit, 12 and then, you know, it just blew through the society, 13 didn't make any difference.
+14 I think intuitively no, but when we do ecological studies, which, again, have all sorts of methodological 15 problems, I would argue that the evidence shows that 16 there is no effect on transmission.
+And the best ones 17 18 are, you know, looking at the different states, because you have 50 different states or Europe, because you 19 20 have a similar health care systems, relatively similar 21 population, things like that.
+And, no, I would argue 22 that it does not. has stated that every country that has imposed 23 24 masking has experienced decreased transmission of 25 COVID.
+Do you disagree with him? - 26 A Yeah, I don't know what that assertion is based on.

 I'd love to kind of know what study he's referring to 1 2 in that.
 3 Well, that's my next question.
-So you're not aware of 0 4 any academic literature that would support such a claim?
-5 6 Α No. Again, there's a wide literature in that, but it's 7 fraught with all types of problems, and so one of the kind of classic fallacies is the progression toward the 8 mean, and we see this all the time where in the middle 9 10 of a wave, stuff is done, and then the cases come down, 11 and then it's attributed to whatever was done, but 12 that's just statistically wrong because there's always 13 going to be a regression toward the mean.
+So you're not aware of 4 any academic literature that would support such a claim?
+5 6 Α Again, there's a wide literature in that, but it's 7 fraught with all types of problems, and so one of the kind of classic fallacies is the progression toward the 8 mean, and we see this all the time where in the middle 9 10 of a wave, stuff is done, and then the cases come down, 11 and then it's attributed to whatever was done, but 12 that's just statistically wrong because there's always 13 going to be a regression toward the mean.
 A wave is 14 going to go up, and then it's going to come down, and you have to have a control group to decide whether your 15 intervention -- those are kind of before/after 16 ecological studies, which are even lower than, you 17 18 know, ecological studies with regards to the value of the evidence.
 It's essentially -- it's 19 20 hypothesis-generating at most, but very low quality of evidence.
-21 22 And whatever -- what evidence there is out there,

-And whatever -- what evidence there is out there, can be -- because it's some very low methodological quality, it can often be twisted all sorts of different ways.
-And there is -- and there is hundreds of publications in that area with low methodological qualities, so ecological studies or before/after studies, which, by definition, are low methodological quality, showing both sides.
+21 22 And whatever -- what evidence there is out there, 23 can be -- because it's some very low methodological quality, it can often be twisted all sorts of different 24 ways.
+And there is -- and there is hundreds of 25 26 publications in that area with low methodological